jacob-earle/stm32f4discovery-uart/README.md

 # `stm32f4discovery-uart`

-This project contains example code on how to configure GPIO pins on the STM32F4DISCOVERY board in Rust.
-In this example, the orange LED labeled LD3 will blink on and off at 1 second intervals.
+This project contains example code on how to initialize and use the USART on the STM32F4Discovery board to implement simple serial communication.

 ## Building and Running
 Follow the instructions in the [Rust Embedded Book](https://docs.rust-embedded.org/book/intro/install/linux.html) to download the necessary components.
 Additionally, make sure the `thumbv7em-none-eabi` target is installed on your *nightly* Rust toolchain: